BLOG / Sales Motivation: The Motivating Power of Progress

 How this Research Helps Managers

 There is clearly a difference in what managers think is important for motivation and what employees want to happen in their work day.
 Both views sit within the five key factors for motivation.
+Understanding what motivation means is crucial for managers, as it encompasses the various forces that drive individuals to take action and achieve their goals.
 Better than this is that the key to motivation is within a manager’s control.
 Best of all motivation is not dependent on elaborate and costly incentive plans.

 Managerial Motivational Do’s